Academy of American Poets Receives $4.5 Million Grant

 Poetry is like "the little engine that could ... with its outsized power, with its tremendous potency," Elizabeth Alexander, who is the president of the Mellon Foundation, tells NPR.
 As a poet, she believes the grant will help that engine "move a little faster."

-Through fellowships to individual poet laureates, "we're able to create the conditions and open up the creativity of poets, not only to make their own poems, but also to think 'how can communities use poems?
+Through fellowships to individual poets laureate, "we're able to create the conditions and open up the creativity of poets, not only to make their own poems, but also to think 'how can communities use poems?
 How can we let poetry be a way that we can explore what it means to be American in all these different places in real time?,'" Alexander says.
 (The Mellon Foundation is among NPR's recent financial supporters.)

 "It's a game-changer," says poet and former NEA Chair Dana Gioia.
 He says that while multimillion-dollar grants to performing arts institutions is commonplace, the poetry world has made do on tiny grants from small funders.
 "Usually it's $25,000 and you're supposed to be grateful."

 The Poets Laureate project began last year and provides grants from $50,000 to $100,000 to 13 poets around the country.
 Molly Fisk, the poet laureate of California's Nevada County, spearheaded workshops that encouraged more than 800 schoolchildren to write poems responding to devastating wildfires in the state.
-Ed Madden, poet laureate of Columbia, S.C., focused on "poetry as public art," including poetry readings on city buses.
-He launched a youth and community workshop and interactive map called "Telling the Stories of the City."
+Ed Madden, poet laureate of Columbia, S.C., tells NPR he believes in "poetry as public art," including poetry readings on city buses.
+For his fellowship, he launched a youth and community workshop and interactive map called "Telling the Stories of the City."

 Claudia Castro Luna, Washington state's poet laureate, held workshops at eight stops along the Columbia River — "places where cultural programming of the kind I am providing is rare," she tells NPR.
 Luna says the yearlong project One River, Many Voices "brought an injection of joy and beauty, an enthusiasm for words."